Thanksgiving in the USA is always celebrated on the fourth Thursday in November.

 Beat egg in a small bowl.
 Pour onto stuffing.
 Sprinkle sage and thyme across the top.
 Mix well.

-Stir in chicken stock until mixture is very moist, but not soupy.
+Stir in chicken stock until the mixture is very moist, but not soupy.

 Remove stuffing from the refrigerator early in the day to allow it to come to room temperature.